The application for help from the City of San Diego COVID-19 Housing Stability Assistance Program is now closed.

 - Household experienced or is at risk of experiencing homelessness or housing instability.

-Priority will be given to households with income at or below 50 percent of AMI ($60,600 per year for a family of four), households with at least one adult who has been unemployed for more than 90 days immediately before and including the date of the application and have past-due rent, and households that received an eviction notice or summons.
+Priority is given to households with income at or below 50 percent of AMI ($65,050 per year for a family of four), households with at least one adult who has been unemployed for more than 90 days immediately before and including the date of the application and have past-due rent, and households that received an eviction notice or summons.

 The program is required to give priority to paying past-due, unpaid rent.
 If a qualifying household has both unpaid, past-due rent and utilities, the program can provide assistance for both at the same time.

 However, if a household is requesting help with only unpaid, past-due utilities or upcoming rent, the program will be able to provide assistance only if funds remain available after payments have been made for past-due rent for qualifying households.
 If funds remain available, the program can pay up to 100 percent of the tenant’s upcoming monthly rent for up to three months of additional assistance.

 For help with your application, please contact one of the following Community-Based Organizations (CBO):

 - ElderHelp of San Diego (858) 380-5341

 - Logan Heights Community Development Corporation (619) 858-0563

 - San Diego Refugee Communities Coalition (619) 793-9019